jpsferreira/LEM_PC/README.md

 - random

 ## Contents
- - exe1.ipynb: notebook with the code for the first group of exercises
+ - exe1.ipynb: notebook with the code for algorithms involving scalars
- - exe2.ipynb: notebook with the code for the second group of exercises (In Progress)
+ - exe2.ipynb: notebook with the code for algorithms involving vectors